kaslr/another_null_chal/writeup.md

 for i in range(3, 10):
     delete_topic(i)
 ```
-these next allocations & frees populate the tcache , so subsequent frees of size `0x190` can be put in the unsorted bin ; notice i said `0x190` sized chunks even tho i request `0x180` bytes .. the additional `0x10` bytes is chunk metadata.
+These next allocations and frees populate the tcache, so subsequent frees of size `0x190` can be put in the unsorted bin.
+Notice I said `0x190` sized chunks even though I request `0x180` bytes—the additional `0x10` bytes is chunk metadata.

 ```python
 delete_topic(0)